jaystockwell/dsla/content/docs/cs/sample.md

 toc: true
 plotly: true
 quiz:
-    question: What is the best way embed an interactive graphs/plots on your page?
+    question: What is the best way to embed an interactive graphs/plots on your page?
     answer: Create and store plotlyjs json under /static directory, and embed it using plotly shortcode.
     wrong:
       - Create and host the plot outside of this site and simply link to your page.